semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 You have successfully downloaded a GitHub Actions log.

-If this does not have the information you need, retrieve the logs that Semgrep CI produces.
-On each run, Semgrep CI creates a `.semgrep_logs` folder with the following information:
+If this does not have the information you need, retrieve the log that the job produces.
+To collect the log,  modify your GitHub Actions workflow file based on the following:

-- The debug logs
-- The output collected from Semgrep (including the timing data described below).
-- If a run used a Semgrep configuration, the flat list of rules run is listed.

-To collect these logs, you need to upload them as an artifact.
-Modify your GitHub Actions workflow file based on the following:

 ```
 name: Semgrep